High Purity Materials

 |Airco||Custom Designed Systems|

-1. When the material is thinner, the material can transfer heat faster through its thickness.
+1. Thinner materials can transfer heat faster than thick materials.
 For most sputtering R&D guns, since the gun has a maximum thickness allowance, the thickness of the target is reduced to half when it is bonded to a backing plate.
-The copper backing plate comprises the other half of the thickness.
-The thinner target can cool more effectively than a thicker target because the distance that the heat generated on the surface of the target has to travel to reach the cooled side is reduced.
+The copper backing plate contains the other half of the thickness.
+The thinner target can cool more effectively than a thicker target.
+Because the heat generated on the surface of the target has to travel to reach the cooler side, and this has a lesser distance.

-2. Target bonding makes that a ceramic material can cool more efficiently when bonded.
-The target is in intimate contact with the conductive solder layer which draws the heat from the target surface and into the copper backing plate.
-The copper backing plate is in contact with the water cooled gun so the heat is transferred through both pieces of copper and is removed through the cooling water.
+2. Target bonding makes that ceramic material cooler more efficiently when bonded.
+The target is in close contact with the conductive solder layer which draws the heat from the target surface and into the copper backing plate.
+The copper backing plate is in contact with the water-cooled gun so the heat is transferred through both pieces of copper and is reduced through the cooling water.

-3. Whether the target is bonded or the ramping procedure used to condition the target, some ceramic sputtering targets will crack during sputtering due to thermal shock.
-Bonded targets can usually continue to be used even after a target crack occurs, where typically an un-bonded target cannot.
+3. Whether the target is bonded or the ramping procedure used to condition the target.
+Some ceramic sputtering targets may crack during sputtering due to thermal shock.
+Bonded targets can usually continue to be used even after the crack, where typically an un-bonded target cannot.